pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

   Lookatm!Iamaverylongsentencewithfartoomanywordsandletterstofitonasinglelineintheavailablespace.
 </div>
 ```

+Absolute elements adhere to constraints given, above example it considers `top,left,right` contraints, contents inside `abs` will over flow. box will be remained constant
 # Centering Trick

 So we've seen how we can position an element by specifying a distance from the edge, like this: